 The novel starts for the second time when Ruth (who seems to the be a version of Ruth Ozeki) finds Noa’s diary in a Hello Kitty Lunch Box, washed up on the shore of the island she lives on in Canada.
 Ruth is written in the subjective third person as a linear narrative that interacts directly with her reading of the diary.
 Ruth seems a little lost, distant from her present, unable to write about her past, despite having spent ten years working on a memoir and slowly allowing herself to realize that her future may have to be very different from her now.

-Nao and Ruth have a kind of Yin Yang feel to them.
+Nao and Ruth have a kind of Yin-Yang feel to them.
 Nao was raised in California and feels that in her heart she is American.
 Ruth is an American of Japanese descent who has lived and worked in Japan and now finds herself on a Canadian island, carried there from Manhattan in the wake of her husband’s need to return home.
-Noa’s first person account and Ruth’s reaction to it become a kind of dialogue across time.
+Noa’s first-person account and Ruth’s reaction to it become a kind of dialogue across time.

-About a quarter of the way through the novel, Noa explains that her 104 year old great-grandmother, once wrote an “I Novel”.
+About a quarter of the way through the novel, Noa explains that her 104-year-old great-grandmother, once wrote an “I Novel”.
 I wasn’t sure what that was, except that I suspected that I was currently reading one, so I asked the great god Wikipedia for enlightenment.
 HERE’S what I was told.

 Of course, Noa is writing an I Novel.
 It is autobiographical and it shows some things about her, like when she tortures a classmate for information, holding a knife against his throat, that are dark and damaging but it is struggling to be a truthful account of who she is.
-It’s too early in the book for me to tell yet, but I think the whole thing, including the Ruth parts, are a form of I Novel.
-If this is the case, then having Ruth Ozeki read her own novel version to me in the audiobook is a master stroke.
+It’s too early in the book for me to tell yet, but I think the whole thing, including the Ruth parts, is a form of I Novel.
+If this is the case, then having Ruth Ozeki read her own novel version to me in the audiobook is a masterstroke.

 So, the main things that have struck me so far.